netdata/netdata/aclk/README.md

 documentation](/claim/README.md).

 ## Data privacy
 [Data privacy](https://netdata.cloud/data-privacy/) is very important to us.
 We firmly believe that your data belongs to you.
 This is why **we don't store any metric data in Netdata Cloud**.

-All the data that the user sees in the web browser when using Netdata Cloud, are actually streamed directly from the Netdata Agent to the Netdata Cloud dashboard.
-They pass through our systems, but they are not stored.
+All the data that you see in the web browser when using Netdata Cloud, is actually streamed directly from the Netdata Agent to the Netdata Cloud dashboard.
+The data passes through our systems, but it isn't stored.

-We do however store a limited number of *metadata* to be able to offer the stunning visualizations and advanced functionality of Netdata Cloud.
+However, to be able to offer the stunning visualizations and advanced functionality of Netdata Cloud, it does store a limited number of _metadata_.

-### Metadata

-The information we store in Netdata Cloud is the following (using the publicly available demo server `frankfurt.my-netdata.io` as an example):
-- The email address you used to sign up/or sign in
-- For each node connected to your Spaces in Netdata Cloud:
- - Hostname (as it appears in Netdata Cloud)
- - Information shown in `/api/v1/info`.
-For example: [https://frankfurt.my-netdata.io/api/v1/info](https://frankfurt.my-netdata.io/api/v1/info).
- - The chart metadata shown in `/api/v1/charts`.
-For example: [https://frankfurt.my-netdata.io/api/v1/info](https://frankfurt.my-netdata.io/api/v1/info).
- - Alarm configurations shown in `/api/v1/alarms?all`.
-For example: [https://frankfurt.my-netdata.io/api/v1/alarms?all](https://frankfurt.my-netdata.io/api/v1/alarms?all).
- - Active alarms shown in `/api/v1/alarms`.
-For example: [https://frankfurt.my-netdata.io/api/v1/alarms](https://frankfurt.my-netdata.io/api/v1/alarms).

-How we use them:
-- The data are stored in our production database on Google Cloud and some of it is also used in BigQuery, our data lake, for analytics purposes.
-These analytics are crucial for our product development process.
-- Email is used to identify users in regards to product use and to enrich our tools with product use, such as our CRM.
-- This data is only available to Netdata and never to a 3rd party.
+Read more about [Data privacy in the Netdata Cloud](https://learn.netdata.cloud/docs/cloud/data-privacy) in the documentation.

 ## Enable and configure the ACLK